 5. Make use of social media.
 Websites such as Facebook, Twitter, and LinkedIn are great tools for expanding your network and also help potential employers access your professional profile.

 When it comes to finding jobs as a drug and alcohol counselor, your resume can make an excellent first impression.
 Be sure your resume stands out from the others by following the tips below.

 1. Don’t exceed two pages.
 Unless you are an academic or doctor using curricula vitae (CVs), there is no need to write more than two pages.
-Keep you resume writing consise and relevant.
+Keep your resume writing concise and relevant.

 2. Do use bullets for listing items and align the text flush left.
 These formatting standards will immediately improve the readability of your writing.